-The TPS is an unfunded scheme and members contribute on a 'pay as you go' basis - these contributions along with those made by employers are credited to the Exchequer.
+The TPS is an unfunded scheme to which both the member and employer makes contributions, as a percentage of salary.
+These contributions are credited to the Exchequer.
 Retirement and other pension benefits are paid by public funds provided by Parliament.